A former hiring manager shows you how to finally get the raise you deserve

 How much should he ask for?
 He wasn't sure and didn't know how to find out.

 And maybe the most intimidating question of all: What if they say no?
 Then what would he do?

-This course walked me through a simple process to prepare my case and ask for a raise.
+When I first started the course, I was earning $75k.
+I wanted a raise, but didn’t know where to start.
+Josh’s course walked me through a simple process to prepare my case and ask for a raise.
 Each lesson had specific action items for me to make steady progress, and I got feedback on my work plus great answers to my questions every step of the way.

 With the right plan, you can finally able to do something about that too-small paycheck and start making real progress on your financial and professional goals, just like John did.

 The key is that you need to make it super easy for your manager to understand exactly what you deserve and communicate that to the higher-ups in your company.

 The easier you make it for your manager to communicate with the higher-ups, the sooner you'll get the raise you deserve.

 Based on my experience as a hiring manager, I will show you exactly how to determine what you should be paid so you know what to ask for, and you'll learn how to demonstrate that you deserve a raise based on the valuable work you do.

 I will show you how to make sure you have everything you need to talk to your manager about your raise, how to schedule that meeting, and how to put everything in writing after you talk so it's easy for your manager to approve your request and pass it along to the higher-ups.

 I wasn’t sure if the value was there but now that I’ve taken it I can say that EVERYONE should take this course.